TurtleEngr/gitproj/test/dev-doc/git-proj.md

 #### Options

-Only one of these will be used: -g, -l, -f.
+Only one of these will be used: -g, -l, -L, -f.
 The last one in the list of options will be if there is more than one.
 If none, then all the config files will be used.